Difficulty

 - Install the pop-up drain.

-Once you learn how to install a bathroom vanity, you can update most any bath in your home fairly quickly.
-Plus, since you now know how to install a vanity top, you can switch out your sink with ease.
+Once you learn how to install a bathroom vanity, you can update most any bath in your home.
+Plus, knowing how to install a vanity top means you can switch out your sink with ease.
 When replacing a bathroom vanity, it's important to find the style that works for you.
-Shop our entire selection of bathroom vanities to discover your perfect design.
-If you're ready for a new bathroom vanity but aren't ready to install it yourself, let our professional bathroom installation services do it for you.
+Whether you're looking for the durability of a granite vanity top or a low maintenance laminate, use the Home Depot Mobile App to locate products and check inventory.
+We’ll take you to the exact aisle and bay.
+If you're ready for a new bathroom vanity but aren't ready to install it yourself, let our professional bathroom vanity installation services do it for you.